mnavarrocarter/mnavarro.dev/content/en/posts/golden-rule-code.md

 }
 ```

 My client code just used that.
-Never knew anything about an api or anything like
+Never knew anything about an api or any other implementation
-that.
+detail.

 It was a good idea until someone said "We need to display to the user the conversion
 rate in which the conversion was made."
 Too bad for me, my interface did not